totalspectrum/spin2cpp/doc/basic.md

    dim a(1 to 10)  ' array of 10 items
    dim b(0 to 10)  ' array of 11 items
 ```
-This only works for one dimensional arrays.
-For two dimensional arrays both dimensions must have the same lower bound, and both must start from the default set by the last `option base`.
+For two dimensional arrays both dimensions must have the same lower bound.

 Note that pointer dereferences (using array notation) always use the last value set for `option base` in the file, since we cannot know at run time what the actual base of the pointed to object was.
 So it is best to set this just once.